 You can quickly fix this problem by yourself.
 Just put a brush and bleach then clean the tank properly.
 By doing this, the bacteria the minerals will break down.

 How to fix toilet bubbles when flushed

-Though air bubbles are not a significant issue to worry, it becomes our concern when it becomes the reason for some unwanted problem.
-Now if you want to get rid of the air bubbles inside the toilet tank, then you have to flush the toilet multiple times in a day.
+Though air bubbles are not a significant issue to worry about, it becomes our concern when it becomes the reason for some unwanted problem.
+Now if you want to get rid of the air bubbles inside the toilet tank, then you have to flush the toilet multiple times a day.
 As water flushes, these silly bubbles will disclose to air.

 1. Toilet blocked and blowing bubbles – Vent stack

 A clogged vent stack might be the reason for a bubbling toilet.
 The vent stack allows the flashed water from the bathroom.
 Vent stack also prevents disgusting smell back in our bathroom.
 To stop the toilet blowing bubble first, you have to check the vent stack if there are any clogs like birds-nest, branches, leaves.
 Suppose, find something like then clear that by hand or hook.

 Water that comes inside the toilet tank brings air with it.
 Air that doesn’t get any way to escape, seen as bubbles inside the floor of the toilet tank.
 Thanks to the P-trap and S-trap.
 When the flush box fills again after flashing once, we can hear a sound as water shoots via the fill valve in to the tank.

 When any of your family members flush things down the toilet such as feminine protection items, any hardware cloth, heavy paper or cotton swabs, then it can be a cause of toilet bubbles when flushed.